idoodler/MMM-Loxone/README.md

 This module **doesn't have its own visualisation**, but it exposes information like the room temperature and other states other modules can and will use.

+## Disclaimer
+This package has been written for the Raspberry Pi and has only be tester on the Raspberry Pi please report any incompatibilities.

 ## Security
 This module doesn't transmit the defined credentials, it uses tokens to talk to your Loxone Miniserver.